ros2hp/grmgr/README.md

 	. . .
 ```

-As the for-loop body has no control over the number of **_parallelTask_** instantiated started as their are entries in the channel queue.
-If there is a lot this may impose a considerable load on the server, depending on how long the function takes to run, or it performs some database operations, it will eventually consume all the database connections available in the connection pool.
-Consequently some control over the number of concurrent **_parallelTask_** needs to be introduced.
+As the for-loop body has no control over the degree of parallelism this may impose a considerable load on the server, depending on how long the function takes to run, or if it performs some database operations, it will quickly consume all the database connections available in the connection pool.
+Consequently there is usually some control placed over the number of concurrent **_parallelTask_** that are instantiated.
 We refer to this limit as the **_degree of parallelism_** of the goroutine.
-The act of constraining the number of concurrent functions is referred to as **_throttling_**.
+The act of constraining the number of concurrent functions is referred to as **_throttling_** the goroutine.

 To introduce some throttling on **_parallelTask_** is quite easy.
 Simply as adding a "counter" and create a  **_channel_** to pass back a "finished" message from each **_parallelTask_**.